 The Clearly-in Rank should be used as a guide for entry.
 It is not set in advance and may vary from year to year.
 The Clearly-in Rank is determined by the number of places available, the number of applicants listing the course as a preference and the academic achievement of those applicants.

 You must achieve the minimum ATAR (if indicated) to be considered for entry to this degree.
 The Clearly-in Rank may be above the Minimum ATAR, depending on the demand for the course and the number of places available.

-Units 3 & 4: A study score of at least 25 in English/English Language/Literature or at least 30 in ESL.
+Units 3 & 4: A study score of at least 20 in English/English Language/Literature or at least 25 in EAL.